Full disclosure: Pokémon has been an OXD client, but this article is in no way endorsed by or connected with The Pokémon Company.

 The fourth principle is “Children Need to Think.”
 This is about developing critical thinking skills and the ability to think for one’s self.
 The first recommendation we have here is to “Reward failure as a valuable learning experience.”

 OK, cool.
-When a player loses a battle at a gym, their Pokémon never really dies, and they learn from how they lost.
+When a player loses a battle at a gym, their Pokémon never dies, and they learn from how they lost.
 That’s great.
-And when they fail at capturing a Pokémon, they’ll lose some Pokeballs, but overall they’re learning how to get better at capturing.
+When they fail at capturing a Pokémon, they’ll lose some Pokeballs, but they’re learning how to get better at capturing.

 Another recommendation when it comes to nurturing a child’s thought process is to “Build confidence… by not over-controlling their experience.
 Don’t prescribe solutions—allow them to use their own judgement.”
 The open-ended nature of GO (the entire physical world is the game map) and the real-world obstacles players face as they play makes this game a unique expression of this principle.